Chapter 1. Managing Storage with Docker-formatted Containers

 - docker 1.11 Base Device Size: 10.74 GB

 This default limit is defined by docker and will apply to all future images and containers.
-You can increase this per container limit using the --dm.basesize option, and the docker-storage-service will update it on next reboot.
+You can increase this per container limit using the --dm.basesize option, and the docker-storage service will updated it on next reboot.

 # docker daemon --storage-opt --dm.basesize=20GB